 - (a) Disclosure Controls and Procedures.
 Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of our disclosure controls and procedures, as such term is defined under Rule 13a-15(e) or Rule 15d-15(e) promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), as of the end of the period covered by this report.
 Based on this evaluation, our principal executive officer and our principal financial officer concluded that our disclosure controls and procedures were effective as of the end of the period covered by this report. - (b) Changes in Internal Control Over Financial Reporting.
-We adopted new lease accounting guidance as of February 2, 2019 (See Notes 1 and 4 to the condensed consolidated financial statements contained in Part I, Item 1 of this report), and as a result, we modified the related internal controls over financial reporting.
-There have been no other changes in our internal control over financial reporting (as defined in Exchange Act Rule 13a-15(f) or Rule 15d-15(f)) during the quarter ended May 3, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting (as defined in Exchange Act Rule 13a-15(f) or Rule 15d-15(f)) during the quarter ended November 1, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.